How to choose your next holidays destination – Uniform distribution on a sphere

 - Y2 = 2Pi * (X2 - 0.5).

-Then I wanted to consider (Y1, Y2) as the spherical coordinated of the Sphere.
+Then I wanted to consider (Y1, Y2) as the spherical coordinated of the sphere.

 However, this method does NOT generate a uniform on the sphere.
 Indeed, it has a tendency to over generate north and south poles.
-The reason is simple, this method generate, in average the same amount of variable in each latitude.
+The reason is simple, this method generates, in average the same amount of variable in each latitude.
 North and South poles are of smaller area than Equator.
 Therefore, the closer we are from the Equator latitude the less variables there are.

-Many methods have been proposed to generate evenly distributed random on a sphere.
+Many methods have been proposed to generate evenly distributed random variables on a sphere.
 We propose one of them here.
 We consider the couple z = (u,v) defined as :

 - u = 2 * Pi * X1